-More directly political is Israeli control of Palestinian ICT infrastructure and content, captured in the phrase 'Digital Occupation'.
-As a report submitted by a responding organization argues, since 1967 Israel took complete control of the ICT infrastructure and sector in the West Bank and Gaza, thus "impeding development and blocking the establishment of an independent network, instead making Palestinians entirely dependent on the Israeli occupation authorities."
+Israeli control of Palestinian ICT infrastructure and content, can be captured in the phrase 'Digital Occupation'.
+As a report submitted by The Arab Center for the Advancement of Social Media (7amleh) argues, since 1967 Israel has taken complete control of the ICT sector (including infrastructure) in the West Bank and Gaza, thus "impeding development and blocking the establishment of an independent network, instead making Palestinians entirely dependent on the Israeli occupation authorities."
 Over the last 50 years "this digital occupation has resulted in the creation of a severe ICT gap between Palestinians and the rest of the world, violating several human rights including their right to access economic markets."
 In addition, "Israel's continuous control over the ICT infrastructure has enabled Israel to monitor all Palestinian online activity, violating their right to privacy and in many cases cooperating with social media companies to censor Palestinians online, a violation of their right to freedom of expression."
-16